Convex-Dev/design/cad/016_peerstake/README.md

   - 50% is alloacted to the Peer itself (added to Peer Stake)
   - 50% is divided across Delegated Stakers on the Peer (according to their relative Stake)
   - If there are no Delegated Stakers, the reward goes to the Peer

+## Stake decay

+Peer stakes are discounted if the peer is temporarily inactive.
+This enables the network to progress even in the event of major peers going offline for an amount of time.

+Stake decay occurs at the following rate by default:
+- 3 minutes grace period with no decay
+- A fall by a factor of `1/e` every 5 minutes thereafter

+Stake decay does not effect the actual peer's stake, only the effectiveness of the stake in consensus.

 ## Slashing